tonyStark-Jr/Amazon-HackOn/README.md

 - **Backend Development (Flask)**: Utilizes Flask to build lightweight and scalable backend services, handling API requests, processing multimedia content, and interfacing with the YOLO model.
 - **Frontend Development (Next.js)**: Employs Next.js to create a responsive, server-side rendered interface for smooth user interactions and enhanced performance.
-- **Data Analytics (Scikit-Learn, Matplotlib)**: Uses Scikit-Learn for implementing and evaluating machine learning algorithms, and Matplotlib for visualizing data insights and metrics.
 - **Object Detection (YOLO with Meta Learning)**: Leverages YOLO for real-time object detection, enhanced by meta learning to continuously improve accuracy and adapt to new items.
 - **Cloud Infrastructure (AWS)**: Deploys AWS services for scalable computing, storage, and machine learning, ensuring efficient data management and high availability.